 Remember that not all doctors are listed on the web.
 Many senior and sought-after doctors don’t have websites.
 On the contrary, novices who have recently set up plush clinics may have sophisticated websites.
 Looking at the layout of the site does not always give a clue to the abilities of the physician.
 For that, you need to do a little more—make telephonic enquiries after you have short-listed your options from the internet.
-It would be foolish to make a quick search and rush to the first doctor available.
+It would be foolish to make a quick search and rush to the first virtual doctor available.
 The following points should help:

 - Check the physician’s qualifications: Is he a general physician or a specialist?
 Is the doctor an allopath/MBBS, homoeopath [BHMS], ayurvedic [BAMS] doctor or simply a beautician practising under the guise of a ‘cosmetologist’?
 Is he a diplomate for example Dip.
 Child Health [DCH], a postgraduate [MD, MS, PhD] or a super specialist [DM, M.Ch]?
 Is he also stating from where he has procured the degrees?
 For instance, medical college or university name.